Celebrate Scout Sunday with Unity, Service, and Faith

 To help leaders make that critical announcement, here’s a template you can use that’s also available on Scouting.org:

 The Scouting program at (name of the congregation) is more than just an activity for our youth to learn about the outdoors.
 Scouting provides fun, fellowship, and training to our youth and our community.
 It emphasizes honesty, self-reliance, and respect.
 A year-round program affects character, citizenship, and personal fitness.
-However, the success of our scouting depends on our volunteers, who serve in a variety of leadership roles so that our young people may benefit from our scouting ministry.
+However, the success of our scouting depends on our volunteers, who serve in a variety of leadership roles to enable our young people to benefit from our scouting ministry.
 As Scouting America celebrates its anniversary, we salute the splendid volunteers serving as Cubmasters, Venturing Advisors, and other leadership positions.
 Our Scout unit(s) would like to invite you and your family to participate in their program.

 (Unit contact person/information)